megatop1/RedTeam/Windows/Plans/Operation-Plan-1.md

 ## Post Exploitation
 Once we gain inital access into a windows system, we need to accomplish some tasks.
+1. Disable certain logs so you can complete your operation.
+Ensure to start those logs back up after the operation and clear the log saying the service was started/stopped in order for us to keep complete stealth
+2. Identify the AD domain
+3. Get information about the OS (version, patch level ex: SP1, etc)
+4. Extract users and domain users and their corresponding groups
+5. Determine is there are any online users
-1. Gain user account hashes for offline cracking later.
+6. Gain user account hashes for offline cracking later.
 This can easily be done in metasploit
-2. Kerberoasting: Extracts service account credential hashes from Active Directory for offline cracking
+7. Kerberoasting: Extracts service account credential hashes from Active Directory for offline cracking
-3. Disable certain logs so you can complete your operation.
-Ensure to start those logs back up after the operation and clear the log saying the service was started/stopped in order for us to keep complete stealth

 ### Persistance